 Someday, SAP Hana could not only be the fastest, but also the most robust and reliable ERP/CRM database worldwide.
 Good things take time – if Hana will already be a perfect database platform in 2025 remains to be seen.
-Although SAP is working day and night to fix bugs and anomalies, some IT things just need their time.
+Although SAP is working day and night to fix bugs and anomalies, technological progress just needs its time.

 Making phone calls via ISDN worked perfectly well.
 From the user perspective, there was no reason to change the system from circuit-switched to packet-switched transmission.
 The ISDN wire could be plugged into almost any ISDN phone and was ready to make a call.
 VoIP (Voice over IP) was nothing but a nuisance at first.
 Except for the big ether wire, nothing seemed to work without external power supply.
 So, the first challenge was to find a socket!
 Then came the configuration, because a simple extension number was not enough.
 Is the IP address automatically assigned via DHCP or do users have to manually type in the number?

 Five years ago, the installation of a VoIP phone was a significant challenge.
 Today, it’s simple and fast: voice packages and power comes from one and the same ether wire.
 The configuration is usually done automatically through the digital phone system.
 VoIP has prevailed because it is better than ISDN in many aspects: it’s more flexible and cost-efficient.
 Many customers want the same from Hana, S/4, BW/4, C/4, and all of the upcoming products.